layday/instawow/README.rst

 Finally, you can download pre-built binaries from `GitHub <https://github.com/layday/instawow/releases>`__.
-These are only available for macOS and Linux (Ubuntu).
+These are only available for macOS and Linux (compiled on Ubuntu).

 .. |pipx| replace:: ``pipx``
 .. _pipx: https://github.com/pipxproject/pipx